-Short answer: In 2026, the typical residential solar installation in the United States costs between $2.50 and $3.50 per watt installed, which works out to roughly $15,000–$30,000 for a 6 kW–10 kW system before incentives.
-After the 30% federal Investment Tax Credit, most homeowners pay $10,500–$21,000 net.
-State rebates, utility incentives, and Solar Renewable Energy Credits (SRECs) can lower that further.
+Short answer: In 2026, the typical residential solar installation in the United States costs between $2.50 and $3.50 per watt installed, which works out to roughly $15,000–$30,000 for a 6 kW–10 kW system.
+The federal residential solar tax credit (Section 25D) expired December 31, 2025 under the OBBB Act, so homeowners can no longer claim the 30% ITC on a direct-purchase residential install.
+Solar leases and PPAs (third-party owned systems) may still capture the commercial 48E credit passed through to lessors.
+State rebates, utility incentives, and Solar Renewable Energy Credits (SRECs) further reduce net cost.

 What determines the price of your solar system